 Types of games

 We live in a golden era of games where we have access to thousands and thousands of wonderful games and accessories.
 Some core mechanics can be identified in most games and it is easy to find what you want to play using that knowledge.
-You can find a short description of said mechanics in our Dungeons and Dragons articles posted on this site.
+You can find a short description of said mechanics in our Popular Mechanics in Board Games article.
 But as we know, mechanics are not the only way of distinguishing between games, as many games are built very differently from each other by the very structure they were built on.
 So, in order to make things a little clearer, we have put together a list that will help you narrow down quicker the number of games that are worthy of your collection.

 A special type of games that try to simulate battles ranging from small skirmishes to large-scale epic confrontations.
 Players oversee moving armies across the table top and try to win the battle by outmaneuvering the other armies and striking at the perfect moment and with the correct combination of troops.
 There is a large spectrum of games here that try to simulate things in detail or just use abstract representations to create the feel of you being a general in charge of an army.

 Warning – this is a huge hobby that will take over your life.
 Representing many different eras and settings, historical or fantasy, using different scales of representation and involving a lot of hand painting, wargames from this category rely on 3D miniatures and terrain to simulate the battlefield.
 You will be expected to put together plastic or metal miniatures using glue, to paint them by hand, to create a play surface with elements of natural terrain and buildings, to deploy your troops and then spend hours and hours fighting your opponent.
 Usually, this is the most spectacular and “eye candy” of all the games (when done right) but rules are contained in huge tomes and the learning curve is generally very steep.

 Hex & Counter